Launching the (40-Year-Old) Sailboat

 So I tried to practice stepping back, pretending I heard little, allowing the situation to unfold as he chose.
 This was his adventure, I’d tell myself.
 Yet he hates it when I say that.

 He wants me to feel like it’s our boat.
 He wants me to feel like it’s our adventure.
-And he wants me to hop aboard and not worry about anything.
+He wants me to hop aboard and not worry about anything.

 But when I hear him ponder all kinds of life-threatening outcomes if such and such isn’t handled just so, and I have no boating skills to reference, my system is on full alert.

-He must have the extreme gene, I jokingly tell myself.
-He just enjoys high-risk activities.
+He must have the extreme gene, I tell myself.
+He truly enjoys high-risk activities.
 I saw a news report about that once.
 It explained everything.

 As a kid, he sailed off into the wild.
 He sailed to Hawaii using Celestial navigation.
-He raced sailboats on his college sailing team.
+He raced sailboats on his college sailing team and across the ocean.
 He worked for the America’s Cup.

 He’s helped build, rig, and repair countless boats, for fun and for work.
-He’s raced yachts 24/7, navigating all the (nighttime) perils.
-No engines allowed.
+He’s raced yachts 24/7, navigating all the (nighttime) perils when no engines were allowed.
 He has loved it all so much.

-The yard splashed my partner’s boat into the water at the end of a long rainy day.
+At the end of a long rainy day, the yard splashed my partner’s boat into the water.
 Once they all saw it remain afloat for a minute or two, they called it good and locked the gates for the night.

 My partner was still curious about what might happen next.
 I watched him ponder his next step, deciding the best way to get his boat over to the guest moorage dock before dark.